Madagascar June 7-15, 2023

 Other destinations:

-(pop 300,813 2014).
+TOAMASINA (pop 300,813 2014).
 The capital of the Atsinanana region, it is the chief seaport of the country, situated 215 km (134 mi) northeast of Antananarivo.
-A coral reef which forms a spacious harbour, entered by two openings.
+A coral reef which forms a spacious harbour, is entered by two openings.
 The city center is built on a sandy peninsula.

 The town is the railhead for the line to the capital.
 Pousse-pousse (bicycle rickshaws), tuk-tuk (motorized rickshaws), and taxis are available throughout Toamasina to get around the city.
-Ambalamanasy Airport has limited domestic and international service.
+Ambalamanasy Airport has limited domestic and international services.
 The city is the country’s main seaport for international shipping.

 Toamasina Airport (TMM)